Karaka-Management/User-Guide/maintenance/updates_patches.md

 ## Security

-All updates and patches as signed by the provider to make sure that they cannot be tampered with.
+All updates and patches are signed by the provider to make sure that they cannot be tampered with.
 This way only authorized sources can provide updates and patches.

 ## Automatic Updates